 StepStones for Youth

-This program focuses on youth aged 15-24, and offers participants the opportunity to develop critical life skills, and accomplish identified program goals by pairing youth with caring adult mentors.
-Youth in the program receive support with housing, life skills, employment, education and recreational activities.
-Youth are also eligible for a scholarship for up to 60% or tuition as part of this program.
+Our mentorship program focuses on youth aged 15-24, and offers participants the opportunity to develop critical life skills, and accomplish identified program goals by pairing youth with caring adult mentors.
+Youth in the program receive support with life skills, employment, education and recreational activities.
+Youth are also eligible for housing grants and scholarships for up to 60% of tuition as part of this program.